3 ways daily journaling can help improve your financial life

-Savvy Tip: Start with reviewing a recent spending decision and think about what you would’ve ideally wanted out from the situation, what you actually did and what are the differences between the two actions.
-Evaluating the two actions and by eliminating the differences may help reduce the number of spending slip ups going forward.
+Savvy Tip: Start with reviewing a recent spending decision and think about what you would’ve ideally wanted out of the situation, what you actually did and what are the differences between the two actions.
+Evaluating the two actions and by eliminating the differences may help reduce the number of spending slip-ups going forward.

 2. Journaling helps you identify your goals

 If you have a savings goal you want to reach by the end of the year, so you can go travelling or saving for your first home deposit, journaling is a great approach to help you get there.